KartavyaSharma/personal-website-v0/src/content/posts/a-first-post.of-sorts.md

 ---
 tags: []
-title: A First Post.
-Of sorts.
+title: A first post, of sorts
 description: A commemorative post to mark the beginning of my blog.
 date: 2021-05-11T18:30:00Z
 thumbnail: "../images/01.png"